Youth Entrepreneurship Clinics

 Fostering innovation by connecting high school students and local business owners.

 Youth Entrepreneurship Clinics Overview

-The program development and research is initiated by Extension Specialists, Prof. Surin Kim (Entrepreneurship) and Dr. Maria de Guzman (Adolescent Development), along with Extension educators and partners.
-The project is funded by Rural Futures Institute and the United States Department of Agriculture in order to build self-sustaining entrepreneurial communities across Nebraska.
-We are looking for more schools and partners, to expand this evidence-based program after the pilot.
+The program development is initiated by Extension Specialists, Prof. Surin Kim (Entrepreneurship) and Dr. Maria de Guzman (Adolescent Development).
+The program evaluation and relevant research are led by Dr. Maria de Guzman and Dr. Claire Nicholas.
+The project is funded by Rural Futures Institute, the United States Department of Agriculture, and private foundations in order to build self-sustaining entrepreneurial communities across Nebraska and beyond.
+We are looking for more schools and partners, to expand this research-based program after the pilot.
 Contact us to become a partner.

 Get in touch.
 We'd love to find the perfect program for your community.